apache/ratis/ratis-experiments/README.md

 ### Run Datatransfer Server and Client
 There two pairs of Server and Client: (ClientProto, ServerProto) and (ClientFlat,ServerFlat).

-run the client and servers by these commands from ratis-examples directory:
+run the client and servers by these commands from ratis-experiments directory:

 for server: `java -cp target/ratis-experiments-0.6.0-SNAPSHOT.jar org.apache.ratis.experiments.flatbuffers.server.ServerFlat`